Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 Whenever you answer a professional call you have to be like a top-notch radio presenter.
 Your voice is the only thing that connects you to your customer.
 It is the only way for him to judge you, to like you, and to make his own opinion on you.
 Thus, at all cost, you have to brush up your speaking skills.

 Keep the tone of your voice equal throughout the whole phone call.
 Do not shout, neither lower your voice too much.
 This way you’ll make sure that your recipient understands everything you say, so you won’t have to repeat yourself over and over.
+Phone etiquette conveys that your recipients’ experience is what you should optimize for, thus make sure your voice is one your advantages!

 Once again, keep in mind that every phone call might be the last one.
 If the customer feels like the service he received is off-point he might go and search for another company which can keep up with his standards.
+That’s also the main premise for why phone etiquette plays such a crucial role.

 Immediately introduce yourself